AlvinSheng/SLG-Deep-Learning/Ch3/Ch3Questions.md

 **2. If you’ve set up your machine and are fitting these models, what happens to your test error when you use a model fit with more epochs for the binary classification?
 Does it follow the trend of the validation error?**

 **Alvin**: For the IMDB binary classification, using more than 4 epochs would likely lead to overfitting.
-Using 4 epochs as opposed to 20 led to an improvement in accuracy, as forecasted by the trend of the validation error.
+Using 4 epochs as opposed to 20 led to an improvement in accuracy of ~2%, as forecasted by the trend of the validation error.
+Same with the classifying newswires example.
+However, reducing the number of epochs from 20 to 9 only led to an ~.5 % increase in accuracy.

 **Antonio**: